The top 5 ways to use human-to-human (H2H) marketing

 The funny thing about the word “human” is that humans don’t use it very much.
-We prefer person, people, man, women, or something else.
+We prefer person, people, man, women or something else.
+An alien from outer space (who was trying conspicuously hard to fit in) would use a word like human.
 But despite its apparent clunkiness, human-to-human (H2H) marketing is the best way to describe an important phenomenon in business communications.

 This isn’t a million miles from how businesses interacted with their customers years ago.
-Indeed, in the pre-internet age, a common approach with business customers would have been to develop personal relationships on a one-to-one basis and invest substantial time and money in physically meeting with customers face-to-face.
-As years passed, companies found that by dropping this approach, they could be significantly more efficient with their sales and marketing efforts to reach, attract, and retain many more customers.
+Certainly, in the pre-internet age, a common approach with business customers would have been to develop personal relationships on a one-to-one basis, and invest substantial time and money physically meeting with customers face to face.
+As years passed, companies found that by dropping this approach they could be significantly more efficient with their sales and marketing efforts in order to reach, attract and retain many more customers.

-Human-to-human marketing is an evolutionary step beyond traditional B2B (business-to-business), and B2C (business-to-consumer) approaches to marketing.
-The H2H step brings the evolution of marketing back to where it started – a kind of ‘back to the future’ progression to how organizations dealt with customers in the past, but now with the benefit of modern digital technology.
+Human to human marketing is an evolutionary step beyond traditional B2B (business to business) and B2C (business to consumer) approaches to marketing.
+The H2H step brings the evolution of marketing right round again to where it started from – a kind of ‘back to the future’ progression to how organizations dealt with customers in the past, but now with the benefit of modern digital technology.

-That’s because committing to an H2H marketing approach that personalizes customer experiences and promotes one-to-one interactions requires technology to overcome the enormous difficulty and expense of doing this at scale.
-Many B2B and B2C strategies that have come before have scaled brilliantly, but typically at the cost of treating customers like numbers rather than people.
+That’s because committing to a H2H marketing approach that personalizes customer experiences and promotes one-to-one interactions requires technology to overcome the enormous difficulty and expense of doing this at scale.
+Many of the B2B and B2C strategies that have come before have scaled brilliantly, but typically at the cost of treating customers like numbers rather than people.

-Human-to-human marketing works because it’s pushing at an open door.
-What customer wouldn’t prefer a more human service, customer experience, or marketing to be better suited to them as individuals and the challenges they face in work or life?
+Human to human marketing works because it’s pushing at an open door.
+What customer wouldn’t prefer a more human service or customer experience, or for marketing to be better suited to them as individuals and the challenges they face in work or in life?
 People instinctively want emotional connections and responses.
-They need to be heard, understood, valued, accepted and humanized.
+They feel a need to be heard, understood, valued, accepted and – fundamentally – humanized.
 Marketing can be many positive things, from a source of problem-solving insight to a form of entertainment.
-But it can also be extraordinarily cynical and even aggressive.
-The promise of human-to-human marketing is more appealing to customers because it centers on human-like qualities that must be positive and embraced to succeed.
+But it can also be extremely cynical and even aggressive.
+The promise of human to human marketing is more appealing to customers because it centers on human-like qualities that simply must be positive and embracing in order to succeed.

-The other reason human-to-human marketing is so effective is that it helps the organizations that use it stand out against competitors.
-Human-to-human marketing reveals the personality of a business and its workers too.
+The other reason why human to human marketing is so effective is because it helps the organizations who use it stand out against competitors.
+Human to human marketing reveals the personality of a business and its workers too.
 These can be memorable experiences that profoundly affect customer perception and loyalty.

 How do you apply human-to-human marketing to existing marketing practices?

-Human-to-human marketing is partly a mindset shift.
-Among the best things you can do – at least to start with – is reframe your marketing approach to be more cognizant of customers and other stakeholders as individuals and to think about how to promote the human characteristics of your brand.
-Then you can start being more conversational and empathetic and create more experiential interactions.
+Human to human marketing is partly a mindset shift.
+Among the best things you can do – at least to start with – is reframing your marketing approach to be more cognizant of customers and other stakeholders as individuals and to think about how to promote the human characteristics of your brand.
+Then you can start being more conversational and empathetic, and create more experiential interactions.

-Beyond that, here are five ways you can apply human-to-human marketing to your existing marketing practices.
+Beyond that, here are 5 ways you can apply human to human marketing to your existing marketing practices.

 Be more human and stop selling all the time

-Human interactions are governed by more than just understanding, anticipating, and empathizing with the other person’s perspective.
-Marketers who believe that’s all they have to do to succeed with ‘human-to-human marketing’ are missing one crucial part of the puzzle: self-awareness.
-Self-awareness regulates human behavior to act in specific ways at certain times.
+Human interactions are governed by more than just understanding, anticipating and empathizing with the other person’s perspective.
+Marketers who believe that’s all they have to do to succeed with ‘human to human marketing’ are missing one crucial part of the puzzle: self-awareness.
+Self-awareness regulates human behavior to act in certain ways at certain times.

 Imagine two people: a sales representative of an insurance company and a buyer at a business that requires insurance.
-If human interactions alone will drive any successful outcome, it’s unlikely to work if all the sales guy does is try the hard sell at every opportunity.
+If human interactions alone are going to drive any successful outcome, it’s unlikely to work if all the sales guy does is try a hard sell at every opportunity.
 That approach only works if everyone involved perceives it as a transaction for a commodity product based solely on price and availability.
-There’s no trust, relationship, or meaningful reason to repeat the experience.
+There’s no trust, no relationship, no meaningful reason to repeat the experience.

-Human-to-human marketing is self-aware enough to go beyond merely communicating value to embodying value.
+Human to human marketing is self aware enough to go beyond merely communicating value to actually embodying value.
 Brands can achieve this by using marketing to:

 Tell a story with human-to-human marketing

 Another key human characteristic is the ability to communicate through the telling of stories.
-People instinctively understand stories' structure and meaning, making them a richer and more inviting approach than simply producing marketing content.
-Being on the receiving end of a well-told, people-centered story invites individuals to see themselves as an active participant.
+People instinctively understand the structure and meaning behind stories, which makes them a richer and more inviting approach than simply producing marketing content.
+Being on the receiving end of a well told, people-centered story invites individuals to see themselves as an active participant.
 And stories are more memorable too; our brains find them much easier to process than, say, a datasheet!

-And according to research, not only do most (77%) people think it’s a good idea for brands to tell stories, but more than half (55%) are more likely to buy products from companies whose brand stories they love.
+And, according to research, not only do most (77%) people think it’s a good idea for brands to tell stories, more than half (55%) are more likely to buy products from companies whose brand stories they love.

-Scale is a massive challenge with marketing and human-to-human marketing in particular.
+Scale is a huge challenge with marketing, and human to human marketing in particular.
 This is because attempting to provide person-specific marketing engagements and offers naturally consumes more effort per customer, potentially making it impractical even before you’ve started.

 The stakes are very high for getting this right.
 According to McKinsey, around three-quarters of consumers:

-There is only one solution: combining personalization and automation in your approach.
+There is only one solution to this: combining personalization and automation in your approach.
 People like automation when it works for them.
-It’s when it makes them feel like a number because of mistargeted messages or offers that it really grinds.
+It’s when it makes them feel like a number, because of mis-targeted messages or offers, that it really grinds.

 A good example of personalization and automation working together can be found in how many companies organize chat interactions via their websites/apps using both chatbots and human agents.
-The chatbots can triage inquiries by allowing customers to self-serve answers from a knowledge base and – if that fails – to escalate to a human agent.
-Depending on the market, customers might prefer to know the difference between machines and people, or they might prefer that the distinction remains opaque – in which case you can work on making the language that your bots interpret and articulate more natural, informal, and human.
+The chatbots can triage enquiries by allowing customers to self-serve answers from a knowledge base, and – if that fails – to escalate to a human agent.
+Depending on the market, customers might prefer to know the difference between machines and people or they might prefer that the distinction remains opaque – in which case you can work on making the language that your bots interpret and articulate more natural, informal and human.

 Harness all the channels you own to humanize marketing

-The answer lies in an omnichannel strategy and the technology that underpins it.
-Omnichannel marketing empowers customers to carry on the same conversation with a brand as part of a continuous, unbroken experience without ever having to repeat a stage of the customer journey.
-It demands that the brand experience is consistent across channels and that omnichannel experiences are effortless – made that way by brands that understand customers want interactions to be as quick and straightforward as possible.
+The answer lies in an omnichannel strategy, and the technology that underpins it.
+Omnichannel marketing empowers customers to carry on the same conversation with a brand as part of a continuous, unbroken experience, without ever having to repeat a stage of the customer journey.
+It demands that the brand experience is totally consistent across channels, and that omnichannel experiences are effortless – made that way by brands that understand customers want interactions to be as quick and simple as possible.

-Omnichannel is also a two-way street – enabling the brand to choose the optimum way of communicating proactively and facilitating each customer’s preferred method of getting in touch.
-Omnichannel strategy can be leveraged further by human-to-human marketing by timing when communications happen for maximum context.
+Omnichannel is also a two-way street – enabling the brand to choose the optimum way of communicating proactively, as well as facilitating each customer’s preferred way of getting in touch.
+Omnichannel strategy can be leveraged further by human to human marketing by timing when communications happen for maximum context.
 For example, using a trigger event like a hotel guest checking out of their room to send an email asking how their stay was.
-Such an exercise appears thoughtful when, in reality, it’s another automated workflow.
+Such an exercise appears thoughtful when in reality it’s another automated workflow.

-Maintaining brand consistency across communications channels can be tricky – not least when some organizations are guilty of favoring some channels over others or overlooking certain channels altogether.
+Trying to maintain brand consistency across communications channels can be difficult – not least when some organizations are guilty of favoring some channels over others or overlooking certain channels altogether.

-One such communication channel is email signatures, one of the most significant, valuable, and highly trusted channels – especially in B2B.
+One such communications channel is email signatures, which also happens to be one of the most significant, valuable and highly trusted of all channels – especially in B2B.

 One-to-one business email (distinct from one-to-many marketing emails) is personal correspondence; about as personal as business communications get, short of meeting face-to-face.
-Email signatures are the last thing that recipients of such emails see, and each is an opportunity to imprint the brand, promote important calls to action, and provide key contact data.
+Email signatures are the last thing that recipients of such emails see, and each is an opportunity to imprint the brand and promote important calls to action, as well as provide key contact data.